Staples' merger with Office Depot hangs in balance at court hearing

 However, Staples' lawyer, Diane Sullivan, argued that her client was "like penguins on a melting iceberg," referring to Amazon's 2015 announcement that it planned to enter the office supplies market in a serious way.

-Sullivan also said the FTC should take note of tough Internet competition that helped force retailers including Circuit City Stores Inc [CCTYS.UL], Borders Group Inc [BDGUP.UL] and Radio Shack to seek bankruptcy protection.
+Sullivan also said the FTC should take note of tough Internet competition that helped force retailers including Circuit City Stores Inc, Borders Group Inc and Radio Shack to seek bankruptcy protection.

 "The landscape of history is littered with companies who have been killed or bankrupt by digitized companies like Amazon," she said.